seirana/ML-Based-Inference-of-GPR-Rules-in-Metabolic-Networks/README.md

 ## 🔬 Why this matters

 Gene–Protein–Reaction (GPR) rules define which genes activate metabolic reactions.
-They are manually curated, incomplete, and error-prone — yet every flux simulation depends on them.
+They are manually curated, incomplete, and error-prone, yet every flux simulation depends on them.

 **GPR-ML** provides: